MicrosoftDocs/azure-stack-docs/azure-local/concepts/monitoring-overview.md

 ### Alerts

 Azure Local provides alerting capabilities through Azure Monitor Alerts.
 Alerts proactively notify you when important conditions are found in your monitoring data.
 Alerts can be raised based on predefined health faults from the OS health service, or you can create custom alerts based on metrics or logs you collect.
-To simplify creation of custom alerts, we provide a set of recommended alerts that you can use as templates.
+To simplify custom alert creation, a set of recommended alerts is available that you can use as templates.

 Alerts allow you to identify and address issues before the users of your system notice them.
 The response could be a text or email to an administrator, or an automated process that attempts to correct an error condition.